e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_NIX.md

 5. Thousands of messages will fly across the screen.
 6. Eventually the server will launch.
 The self-load process only has to happen once.
 NB: `hippa_rd` errors are safe to ignore.
 7. When you see `http server started on 127.0.0.1:8000` you are up and running.
+You might as well click and then bookmark the following: http://127.0.0.1:8000.
    From here on out you can just double-click to launch the program.
+When the server is running, your browser can interact with http://127.0.0.1:8000.
-You can also leave it running indefinitely.
+   You can also leave the server running indefinitely.
 It does not consume many resources if not active: 0% CPU, <1% RAM.

 ![launch](../gitimg/linux/03_linux_loaded.png)